-FACTBOX: India's mammoth general election
+Factbox: India's mammoth general election

-The biggest election the world has ever seen begins in India on Monday in two remote backwater states, with the country looking increasingly likely to embrace a coalition led by a Hindu nationalist to jumpstart a flagging economy.
+NEW DELHI The biggest election the world has ever seen began in India on Monday in two remote backwater states, with the country looking increasingly likely to embrace a coalition led by a Hindu nationalist to jumpstart a flagging economy.

 Here key highlights: